opnsense/docs/source/manual/how-tos/caddy.rst

 With the `Matcher SNI`, the `Client Hello` of the TLS traffic is analyzed.
 When the `Client Hello` includes `app1.example.com`, the traffic will be matched by the new `Layer4 Route`.
 The raw `TCP/UDP` traffic will be streamed to the chosen socket - which consists of `Upstream Domain` and `Upstream Port`.

 Any other traffic that is not matched by any `Layer4 Route` will be routed to the `HTTP Handlers`, where the configured `Domains` and `Subdomains` can receive and reverse proxy it.

+..
+Note:: When `Auto HTTPS` is enabled, all clients will be permanently redirected to HTTPS automatically.
+If that should not happen, set it to `Disable Redirects`.

 not SNI